Content updates

 The high support needs allowance and complex support needs allowance may be paid to a permanent guardian if:

-• the child was assessed and approved for the high support needs allowance or complex support needs allowance before the permanent care order was made
+- the child was assessed and approved for the high support needs allowance or complex support needs allowance before the permanent care order was made

-• the child has developed or presents with special needs (short-term or ongoing in nature) that were unknown or not present at the time the permanent care order was made.
+or - the child has developed or presents with special needs (short-term or ongoing in nature) that were unknown or not present at the time the permanent care order was made.

-Refer to the policy High support needs allowance, the procedure High support needs allowance, the policy Complex support needs allowance and the procedure Complex support needs allowance
+Refer to the policy High support needs allowance, the procedure High support needs allowance, the policy Complex support needs allowance and the procedure Complex support needs allowance.

 Transition to adulthood for a child subject to a permanent care order